 A conventional Diffie-Hellman computation is performed.
 The negotiated key (Z) is used as the pre_master_secret, and is converted into the master_secret, as specified above.
+Leading bytes of Z that contain all zero bits are stripped before it is used as the pre_master_secret.

-Note: Diffie-Hellman parameters are specified by the server, and may be either ephemeral or contained within the server's certificate.
+Note: Diffie-Hellman parameters are specified by the server and may be either ephemeral or contained within the server's certificate.